checkedc/checkedc-clang/tools/checked-c-convert/README.md

 # checked-c-convert

-This document describes the high level design and usage of the checked-c-convert tool, which automatically converts C code into Checked C code.
+This document describes the high level design and usage of the `checked-c-convert` tool, which automatically converts C code into Checked C code.

+`checked-c-convert` is based on the LLVM libtooling infrastructure, so the command line behaves very similarly to those tools.
+It is also a source to source re-writer, and there are a few different options for how it outputs changed programs.
+For small, single-file programs, `checked-c-convert` can output to `stdout`.
+For larger, multi-file programs, `checked-c-convert` can output new files with a specified file name postfix.

 ## Usage
 There are two different ways to use `checked-c-convert`, either on a set of